Economic uncertainty, high inflation rates, and chatter about a recession changes how consumers and businesses spend their money.

 - Present this information with custom dashboards, and be sure to follow the best practices for reporting SEO.
 This includes tailoring the data to tell the story that your audience will be interested in hearing.

-- Host a virtual Lunch N’ Learn with key stakeholders.
+- Meet with key stakeholders.
 Leverage the dashboards you created, focus on recent trends, and communicate the implications and opportunities presented from the data.

 - Share your recent trend reports along with insights with your direct manager to share more widely across your organization.
-Or just take this opportunity to share yourself with a wider audience than you typically do.
-Really great time to increase your team’s visibility within your organization.
+This is a great time to increase your team’s visibility.

-— Mark Traphagen, Vice President - Product Marketing and Training
+— Mark Traphagen, VP of Product Marketing and Training

 You realize the value of SEO and the impact that this organic search data can have for understanding overall search behavior, and now your colleagues may be open to seeing how that data can have a positive impact on their work too.